United Way of Central and Northeastern Connecticut

 Overview

 Founded in 1924, United Way of Central and Northeastern Connecticut has raised nearly $900 million over its century of service to the region.
-With total assets of $21.9 million and annual revenue of $12.6 million (FY 2024), the organization operates as a convener of private, public, municipal, and nonprofit sectors throughout the 56-town service area in central and northeastern Connecticut, including Greater Hartford, New Britain, Windham, and Enfield regions.
-The organization's current strategic vision, branded as "Onward860," emerged from conversations with nearly 400 diverse constituents and reflects a bold commitment to end poverty in all its forms by reducing disparities in child literacy, wages, housing, and life expectancy.
-United Way supports approximately 70+ partner organizations and awarded $3.69 million in grants in 2024 (51 awards).
-In 2024, President and CEO Eric Harrison was recognized as a Hartford Business Journal C-Suite Award honoree for his leadership.
+With total assets of $22.1 million (FY 2023), the organisation operates as a convener of private, public, municipal, and non-profit sectors throughout the 56-town service area in central and northeastern Connecticut, including Greater Hartford, New Britain, Windham, and Enfield regions.
+The organisation's current strategic vision, branded as "Onward860," emerged from conversations with nearly 400 diverse constituents and reflects a bold commitment to end poverty in all its forms by reducing disparities in child literacy, wages, housing, and life expectancy.
+United Way supports approximately 70+ partner organisations.
+In 2024, President and CEO Eric Harrison was recognised as a Hartford Business Journal C-Suite Award honouree for his leadership.

 Funding Priorities

-Community Impact Grants: Multi-year grants to strategic partner organizations working collectively to address systemic barriers.
-In recent funding cycles, United Way deployed $2.76 million to support 40 strategic partners and $3 million to organizations addressing long-term health, economic, and educational impacts.
+Community Impact Grants: Multi-year grants to strategic partner organisations working collectively to address systemic barriers.
+In recent funding cycles, United Way deployed $2.76 million to support 40 strategic partners and $3 million to organisations addressing long-term health, economic, and educational impacts.

-Neighbors in Need Fund: Emergency assistance grants to nonprofits delivering immediate services.
-Previous awards totaled $127,000 to support local nonprofits serving nearly 8,000 individuals, with a subsequent round awarding $572,000 to 46 nonprofit organizations.
+Neighbours in Need Fund: Emergency assistance grants to non-profits delivering immediate services.
+Previous awards totalled $127,000 to support local non-profits serving nearly 8,000 individuals, with a subsequent round awarding $572,000 to 46 non-profit organisations.

 Priority Areas